bg9595/mthfn/README.md

 ### Custom functions

-  Define any C++ function you like that takes a number and returns a number, for example
+  Define any C++ function you like that takes a number and returns a number.
+For example, these are defined in the header

-    long double step(long double x){       return  x < 0  ?
+    long double stp(long double x){       return  x < 0  ?
 0  :  1;}

     long double sign(long double x){       if(x < 0){          return -1;}
                                            else if(x > 0){     return 1;}